weblab-staff/website/src/views/content/articles/prizes.md

 **Prize: $500**

 Awarded to the team (among all submissions) that receives the most Facebook likes.
 Votes will open when semifinalists are announced and will close during the awards ceremony.

-## Sponsor Prizes

-### Most Relevant to Consumer Packaged Goods (awarded by Vividly)

-**Prize: $500 & Care Package**

-The consumer packaged goods (CPG) industry accounts for over $5 trillion globally in annual sales, yet is rife with manual labor and inefficient technology such as spreadsheets and poorly-scanned PDF files.
-As a result, many CPG brands have little insight into their finances and methods of improving sales and marketing tactics for their products.
-At Vividly, we're transforming how CPG brands do business—we offer SaaS products that give brands the visibility they need to grow efficiently.

-We're looking for creative and interesting projects that relate to the problems that CPG brands, retailers, and consumers face!